aahamed/SeniorDesign/README.md

 --------------------
 ### For Windows:
 * Download GNUplot for Windows from [here](https://sourceforge.net/projects/gnuplot/files/gnuplot/)
-* Add GNUplot to your PATH environment variable so that you can invoke it from the command line
+* Add GNUplot to your terminal's PATH environment variable so that you can invoke it from the command line
-	* There should be plenty of information online on how to accomplish this.
+	* There should be plenty of information online on how to accomplish this

 ### For OS X:
 **Note:** OS X does not come with a package manager, we recommend [Homebrew](http://brew.sh/).